- About Us

-In the summer of 2011, CDF Freedom Schools sponsor partners served over 9,800 children at 151 program sites in 87 cities and 27 states.
-Since 1995, over 90,000 K-12 children have had a CDF Freedom Schools experience and more than 12,300 college students and young adult staff have been trained to deliver this empowering model.
+Since 1995, more than 100,000 K-12 children have had a CDF Freedom Schools experience and more than 13,000 college students and young adult staff have been trained to deliver this empowering model.

 At CDF Freedom Schools programs, children are engaged in activities that nurture their minds, bodies, and spirits.
 In the classrooms, they read books that celebrate a wide variety of cultures and experiences, Children, parents, and staff are introduced to a superb collection of books that reflect their own images and focus on the theme I Can Make a Difference.
 This collection of books is part of an integrated reading curriculum (IRC) in which books, activities, field trips, and games all relate to and reinforce each other.
 Servant leader interns use the IRC to teach children conflict resolution and critical thinking skills, engage children in community service and social action projects, encourage children to participate in art and athletic activities, and help children to develop a program finale in which every child is given the chance to shine.